dajva/epipe/README.md

 epipe redirects stdin to an emacs buffer
 Example: 'echo "foo" | epipe'

-    -v	Verbose mode also prints output to stdout.
+    -v	Verbose mode also output to stdout.
     -h	Shows this message.
 ```